geco-bern/rsofundemo/README.md

 If you want to run the P-model with different sites, be sure to have the following files:

-- The csv and lsm files of the site downloable [fluxnet.org](https://fluxnet.org/data/fluxnet2015-dataset/)
+- The csv and lsm files of the site downloable from [fluxnet.org](https://fluxnet.org/data/fluxnet2015-dataset/)
 - the metadata file present in [ancillary data](https://github.com/FrancescoGrossi-unimi/rsofundemo/tree/main/vignettes/ancillary_data).
 - the cwdx80.nc file present in [zenodo](https://zenodo.org/records/5515246).